Accredited Mental Health Courses: MHFA, TWM & PHS

 The Financial Cost of Non-Compliance

-Unaddressed Psychosocial Hazards cost the Canadian economy over $50 billion annually and expose organizations to devastating financial exposure.
-Ignoring PHS is no longer just an ethical misstep—it is a fiscal liability that frequently results in successful human rights complaints, prolonged labor disputes, and skyrocketing insurance premiums.
+Psychosocial Hazards cost the Canadian economy over $50 billion annually.
+Unaddressed workplace Psychological Health and Safety is not just an ethical misstep—it is a fiscal liability that can result in human rights complaints, prolonged labour disputes, and higher insurance claims.

 Absenteeism